 All treatment options developed by our team of experienced addiction recovery specialists are strictly evidence-based and have been created to help people recover long term from alcohol addiction.

 If you seek effective alcohol addiction treatment for yourself or a loved one, you have come to the right place.

 Our CQC alcohol rehab clinic offers a range of residential alcohol addiction treatment plans that will give you the best possible chance of overcoming addiction.

-The residential alcohol rehab treatment we offer typically lasts up 28 days and is perfect for individuals that want to give themselves the best chance of achieving long term recovery.
+The residential alcohol rehab treatment we offer typically lasts up to 28 days and is perfect for individuals that want to give themselves the best chance of achieving long-term recovery.